stesta/stesta.github.io/_posts/2014-01-07-changing-your-git-username-and-email.markdown

 **View your .gitconfig file**

-Here are a couple methods to view what you currenly have set up in your .gitconfig.
+Here are a couple methods to view what you currently have set up in your .gitconfig.

 First, here's how we show our info via the config command